Geonovum/T4R/respec/H3-findings-studio.md

 ### Which capabilities do we need to find, operate and interrogate our data sources?

+LDT's typically use a lot of datasources.
+It really helps to think critically about the separation of data and visualisation.
+What insights do you need to create from your data and which type of datasources are best suited for those insights?
+Timeseries, satellite imagery or sensordata all have their own datastructures and optimal datamanagement practices.
+There are different open standards specifically suited for the various types of datasources.

 __Best practices__

-- Have a Datacentric mind, rather than a software centric mind.
+- Have a Datacentric mind, rather than an application centric mind.
-- Have FAIR (Findable, Accesible, Interoperable, Re-usable) principles in mind.
+- Have [FAIR](https://www.go-fair.org/fair-principles/) (Findable, Accesible, Interoperable, Re-usable) principles in mind.

 ### Which capabilities do we need to combine, validate and verify our data sources?

+Some Digital Twins are able to process (measurement) data in real time, monitor (to see whether policy also has the desired effect in the policy cycle), and optionally respond to changes.
+Measurements are kept so that they can be used to make statements about a series from the past or, if possible, trends in indicators can be seen.

+The reproducibility of the circumstances in which a policy decision is made, through a Digital Twin, is very important:

+1. In a rule of law, decisions are taken on the basis of a legal framework and linked indicators and
+2. The Digital Twin is really seen as a policy tool that can be trusted and helps in efficiency

 __Best practices__

-- Well defined, clearly scoped interfaces help with the interoperability between components.
+- Well defined, clearly scoped interfaces that take reproducability into account help with the interoperability between components.

+    So for example if timetravel is a requirement, this needs to be designed into the datastructure, the controls in the visualisation as well as in the interface between data and visualisation.

 ### Which capabilities do we need to gain insights from our data sources?

+Computation components are an essential part of a Digital Twin.
+It defines the difference between 'just' a visualisation of a dataset and the ability to interact with the data and perform scenario analysis.
+This interactive capability is what provides insights.
+It is also one of the more complex parts of a digital twin, and not just from a technical standpoint.
+The translation from indicators based in policy making into actionable indicators in a digital twin is a complex topic.
+This is the part where IT people and policy makers need to understand eachother, which is the main topic of the 'Policy processes and building blocks for Digital Twins' [[NLDT_PP_BB]] report.

 __Best practices__